 The number of support team members and cars have increased in recent years.
 While it is good to see growing support for the event and its participants, we have received complaints about the inconvenience large crowds have brought to villagers and other people on the trail.
-Therefore, we strongly urge support teams to avoid driving to checkpoints.
+Therefore, we strongly urge support teams to avoid driving to checkpoints and the finish point.
 The cooperation and support of everyone is crucial to enabling all walkers to complete the trail.

 - Please try to use public transport where possible.
 Parking has become a problem as the event has grown.
 The police will not make exceptions for Oxfam Trailwalker support teams when issuing tickets for illegal parking.
-If you will be driving, please remember to leave plenty of time to allow for traffic jams, and be prepared to park some distance away from the CPs and walk the rest of the way. - A free shuttle service will be provided at the following locations: - 1.
-Between the Start Point at Pak Tam Chung and CP2 from noon to 22:00, 15 November. - 2.
-Between the Tsuen Wan MTR Station to CP8 from 16:00, 15 November, to 23:00, 16 November - 3.
-Between the Finish Point and a MTR Station from 07:00, 16 November, to 07:00, 17 November (please refer to the announcement in the website) - During the event, temporary traffic control will be implemented at the Start Point, CP2, 3, 4, 6, 8 and the Finish Point.
-Support teams driving to CPs should read the 'Checkpoints' section (P.31-35) carefully, especially regarding the parking arrangement at the Finish Point.
+If you will be driving, please remember to leave plenty of time to allow for traffic jams, and be prepared to park some distance away from the CPs, Finish Point and walk the rest of the way. - 2.
+A free shuttle service (please refer to the announcement on the website for the bus schedule) will be provided at the following locations: - Between the Start Point at Pak Tam Chung and CP2 from noon to 22:00, 29 January, 2021. - Between the Tsuen Wan MTR Station to CP8 from 16:00, 29 January, to 23:00, 30 January, 2021 - Between the Finish Point and Yuen Long from 07:00, 30 January, to 07:00, 31 January - 3.
+During the event, temporary traffic control will be implemented at the Start Point, CP2, 3, 4, 6, 8 and the Finish Point.
+Support teams driving to CPs should read the 'Checkpoints' section (P.31- 38) carefully, especially regarding the parking arrangement at the Finish Point.
 You can also refer to the 'Event' > 'Trail & Checkpoints' section on the Oxfam Trailwalker website for more details.
 Please also be reminded to switch off the vehicle engine while waiting to reduce emissions.